 *Students who take Life Sciences 30A/B, must take Stats 13 or Life Sciences 40.

 Note: For students who take Math 3A/B/C or Math 31A/B/32A, you may substitute Stats 10 or 13 with Psychology 100A or Biostats 100A/110A.
 These classes will be automatically approved substitutions.
-Students must notify a Neuroscience Academic Advisor to have this substitution applied on their DARS.
+Students must notify a Neuroscience advisor to have this substitution applied on their DARS.

 Important Notes for Major Preparation Coursework: